Read the Election Handbook here.

 Expense report disclosure

 All submitted expense reports are considered public records and are available upon request.
-A candidate shall be notified if their expense report has been requested, but the name of the requester will remain private.
-Running totals of campaign expenses shall be made public.
-(Totals for the Spring 2019 election can be found here.)
+Expense reports for the Spring 2021 election can be found here.

 In the event you witnessed a candidate breaking a rule stated in the Handbook or one a part of University policy, please submit the information to firstname.lastname@example.org in the following format within 72 hours of the event:

 Your Telephone Number

 Once a violation is submitted, the Board of Elections Chair will contact all involved parties and schedule a violation hearing.
 If a party is unable to attend, someone else may attend on their behalf.
 If a party brings another representative with them to the hearing, only one person will be permitted to speak — the other will not be allowed to speak unless directly addressed by the Board.
 In the violation hearing, all involved parties will have the opportunity to state their case and ask questions to other involved parties.
 After questions have been asked by the board and all parties, the Board will deliberate in private and finally vote on the issue using a simple majority.
 Results will be reported to the candidate(s) within 24 hours of the decision, and subsequently posted to a running list (currently found here).

 Please be mindful of hearing decorum, found here.

 There are currently four types of decisions that the Board may come to:

 - Dismissal: A dismissal is issued when the Board determines that no violation occurred.

 - Notification: A notification is issued when the Board determines that a minor violation occurred, including when a candidate has broken a rule but did not gain a significant advantage.
 There is no limit for the number of notifications a candidate may receive; however, a pattern of abuse may lead to additional action.